 Accessibility Services Canada is a training and development organization that helps nonprofits and businesses in Canada to understand and comply with provincial accessibility legislations.
 We have helped thousands of organizations successfully meet, and exceed, their legal requirements.
 A trusted and respected provider of training and consultation on accessibility, Accessibility Services Canada brings solutions to your organization’s needs at each phase of compliance.
 Whether it is risk mitigation, complex multi-year strategies, barrier identification, accessibility audits, or ongoing training requirements, we are committed to meeting the accessibility needs of all organizations.

-In 2010, Constance began designing and delivering a series of year-long AODA projects, funded by the Accessibility Directorate of Ontario (Ontario Government), in partnership with provincial organizations.
-The first project was when Constance was the Founding Director of the Ontario Nonprofit Network and that project was so successful that it was extended, running from 2010-2012.
+In 2010, we began designing and delivering a series of year-long AODA projects, funded by the Accessibility Directorate of Ontario (Ontario Government), in partnership with provincial organizations.
+The first project was with the Ontario Nonprofit Network and that project was so successful that it was extended, running from 2010-2012.
 Three years later (2015-2016), ONN received a second grant and Accessibility Services Canada was hired as the Subject Matter Expert to design and deliver workshops and webinars around the province.

 Other ADO funded EnAbling Change projects we have lead have been with the Alliance for Healthier Communities (formerly the Association of Ontario Health Centres (2013-2014); with the Ontario Camps Association (2017-2018); and with the Ontario BIA Association (four projects: 2014-2015, 2015-2016, 2018-2019 & 2019-2021).